FioranoSoftware/FioranoESB/README.md

-Fiorano's Open source Platform which provides life cycle management of microservices, microservice flows and automates communication between microservices using Fiorano ESB.
+Fiorano's OpenESB provides life cycle management of microservices, microservice flows and automates communication between microservices using any JMS provider.

-Refer to the https://www.fiorano.com/opensource/knowledge-base page for Open Source documentation; send mail to opensource@fiorano.com to know more.
+Send mail to opensource@fiorano.com to know more.